ionic-team/capacitor/site/docs-md/cordova/index.md

 Capacitor, unlike Cordova, does not use a global CLI.
 Instead, the Capacitor "CLI" is installed locally into each project as an npm script.
 This makes it easier to manage versions of Capacitor across many different apps.

 Thus, instead of running `capacitor` directly from the command line, Capacitor is invoked by calling `npx cap` in the directory of your app.

+## Start the Migration

+Learn more about the [migration process](/docs/cordova/) or [get started migrating](/docs/cordova/migrating-from-cordova-to-capacitor) right away.